-The calculated zero-bias anomalies shown in Figs.\ \ref{zba}(c)-(e) emerge from an ensemble of two-site systems with site potentials chosen from a flat distribution as described in Section \ref{system}.
-The experimental equivalent, measured in a DQD device for which the parameters may be tuned in situ, is to scan gates $V_{g1}$ and $V_{g2}$ over an appropriate region of the stability diagram.
-The integrated current over such a scan then reflects the ensemble-average DOS for two-site systems, and a decline in the value of this integral as the barrier height is lowered (and hence as $t$ grows) is consistent with the development of a kinetic-energy-driven zero-bias anomaly.
+The intent of this paper is to connect these DQD stability diagrams with the ZBA in the DOS of an ensemble of two-site systems shown in Fig.\ \ref{zba}(c)-(e).
+The experimental equivalent of the ensemble is to scan the gates $V_{g1}$ and $V_{g2}$ within an appropriate region of the stability diagram.
+The integrated current over such a scan then reflects the ensemble-average DOS.
+In an experiment, tuning $t$ is likely to effect the coupling to source and drain, making a quantitative comparison of these ensemble-average results challenging.
+Nonetheless, the stability diagrams themselves display the transport signatures that lead to the reduction of integrated current with hopping $t$ and nearest-neighbor interaction $V$.

-The suppression of ensemble-average DOS at zero bias emerges from two characteristics of the stability diagrams in Fig.\ \ref{levels+maps}: both the length and the colour of the lines depend on $V$ and $t$.
-The most obvious effect giving rise to the suppression is that the total length of the lines decreases from panel (a), to (b), to (f).
-Because the width of the lines is fixed by $\vsd$, shorter lines means smaller average DOS near the Fermi energy and therefore a smaller integrated current, in the absence of other effects.
-Comparing panel (b) with panel (a), we see the DOS suppression associated with inter-site interactions, and by comparing panel (f) with panel (a) we see line-length influence of DOS suppression associated with both inter-site interactions ($V$) and inter-site hopping ($t$).